 A SMALL GROUP PHOTOGRAPHIC SAFARI AT PHINDA HOMESTEAD

-This safari has been designed specifically for recreational photographers and their better halves, where we will have exclusive use of the Phinda Homestead for 6 nights, including the use of 2 dedicated safari vehicles with rangers and trackers.
+This safari has been designed specifically for recreational photographers and their partners, where we will have exclusive use of the entire Phinda Homestead for 6 nights, including the use of 2 dedicated safari vehicles with rangers and trackers.
 There will be a maximum of 8 people on this safari, spread out over the 2 vehicles.

 The Safari Objective

 Our main objective is to provide you with maximum opportunities to get great photos of the animals we will encounter in their natural habitat, including the Big 5 (rhino, elephant, leopard, lion and buffalo) as well as cheetah, antelope and a large assortment of African birdlife.
 Being that we will not be sharing the camp with any other guests during our stay, we are free to follow our own daily program, so there will be many opportunities for walking safaris, as well as starlight photography sessions after dinner.

 Included in the price of the safari is a 2 night stay in Umhlanga Rocks, a popular resort town 20 km north of Durban, South Africa.
 Here you will be able to unwind and acclimatise after your long journey to South Africa, rinsing off any jet lag in the warm Indian ocean waters, or simply relaxing by the pool.
 We can also arrange day tours to any of the many attractions on the East Coast of South Africa if unwinding is not in your vocabulary.

 About The Camp